 The accelerated adoption of cloud computing in today's technological landscape is indisputable, reshaping the way organizations manage and leverage digital resources.
 At the heart of this transformative shift lies a crucial facet that underpins the success and widespread adoption of cloud computing - security [5][6].
 Understanding the critical role of security is paramount as businesses entrust their data, applications, and operations to cloud environments.
 Security in cloud computing is not merely a feature; it is a fundamental pillar that fortifies the very foundation of the cloud ecosystem.
 The unprecedented scalability, agility, and cost-efficiency offered by cloud services come with a commensurate responsibility to safeguard against an evolving array of cyber threats.
-Whether it be sensitive customer data, proprietary business information, or critical applications, the assets hosted in the cloud demand a robust security framework.
-The shared responsibility model emerges as a pivotal concept in understanding the dynamics of cloud security.
+Whether it be sensitive customer data, proprietary business information, or critical applications, the assets hosted in the cloud demand a robust security.
 This model delineates the responsibilities between cloud service providers and customers, creating a collaborative approach to ensure a secure environment.
 While cloud providers invest heavily in the physical security of data centers and the overall infrastructure, customers bear the responsibility of securing their data, configuring access controls, and implementing encryption measures.